vijaycse/predictive-autoscaler/README.md

 ## Problem Statement:

   Cloud infrastructure can be expensive for large and high traffic systems.
-  TPS(transaction per second) sometimes is easy to determine (for instance Black friday , Cyber monday)
+  TPS(transaction per second) sometimes is easy to determine for normal days

   The Auto-scaling features provided by the cloud providers only works in a reactive fashion after causing noticable distruptions for guests/customers.
 Often, Auto-Scaling is based on